SPECIALIZES IN B-TO-B

-In this Shopify review and profile, we’ll talk about the company’s payment processing services, take a look at Shopify reviews, and give information on rates and fees.
+In this Shopify review, we’ll talk about the company’s payment processing services, take a look at Shopify reviews, and give information on rates and fees.
 If you’re considering Shopify as your credit card processor, read on to get the details.

 Shopify is a payment processor founded in Canada in 2006 that serves businesses in the US and Canada.
 For the purposes of this Shopify review, we’ll focus on the company’s US services.
 Shopify offers the ability to accept payments in-store, online, and via mobile devices and provides a free 14-day trial.

 You can choose any combination of services, but some options require other services.
 For example, if you want to use Shopify POS, you’ll still need a Shopify Store account with a monthly fee.

 Shopify provides processing services for payments in store, online, and by mobile device.
 Shopify’s in-store point-of-sale systems allow acceptance of credit cards, debit cards, and gift cards.
 Additionally, Shopify can process partial payments, accept multiple forms of payment for a single transaction, process refunds or store credit, apply discounts, automatically calculate sales tax, and accept orders while offline that will process automatically when a connection becomes available.
 Some in-store features may require an additional Retail add-on package.

 With Shopify, you can accept major credit cards, including MasterCard, Visa, Discover, and American Express.
 A free Shopify card reader (pictured below) is available with monthly plans, allowing secure and convenient swiped transactions.

 However, the free reader is for magnetic stripe cards only; it cannot support "dipping" EMV chip cards.
 You can still accept a chip card and run it as a magstripe card, but if you do that, you’re liable for fraudulent transactions or other issues.
 An EMV chip capable reader (pictured below) is available instead of the magstripe reader for a fee.